Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) Expected to Post Quarterly Sales of $88.45 Million

-Analysts forecast that Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) will post $88.45 million in sales for the current fiscal quarter, according to Zacks.
-Four analysts have made estimates for Tabula Rasa HealthCare’s earnings, with the highest sales estimate coming in at $88.95 million and the lowest estimate coming in at $88.13 million.
-Tabula Rasa HealthCare posted sales of $70.51 million during the same quarter last year, which suggests a positive year-over-year growth rate of 25.4%.
-The company is scheduled to report its next earnings results on Tuesday, November 2nd.
+Equities analysts predict that Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC) will report $88.45 million in sales for the current fiscal quarter, according to Zacks Investment Research.
+Four analysts have issued estimates for Tabula Rasa HealthCare’s earnings.
+The highest sales estimate is $88.95 million and the lowest is $88.13 million.
+Tabula Rasa HealthCare reported sales of $70.51 million during the same quarter last year, which would suggest a positive year over year growth rate of 25.4%.
+The business is scheduled to report its next quarterly earnings report on Tuesday, November 2nd.

-According to Zacks, analysts expect that Tabula Rasa HealthCare will report full year sales of $342.87 million for the current year, with estimates ranging from $340.26 million to $345.90 million.
-For the next year, analysts expect that the company will report sales of $389.05 million, with estimates ranging from $368.89 million to $405.40 million.
-Zacks Investment Research’s sales calculations are a mean average based on a survey of research analysts that follow Tabula Rasa HealthCare.
+On average, analysts expect that Tabula Rasa HealthCare will report full year sales of $342.87 million for the current fiscal year, with estimates ranging from $340.26 million to $345.90 million.
+For the next fiscal year, analysts anticipate that the firm will post sales of $389.05 million, with estimates ranging from $368.89 million to $405.40 million.
+Zacks Investment Research’s sales calculations are an average based on a survey of analysts that follow Tabula Rasa HealthCare.

-A number of equities analysts have weighed in on TRHC shares.
-Robert W. Baird started coverage on shares of Tabula Rasa HealthCare in a research note on Thursday, May 27th.
-They issued an “outperform” rating and a $53.00 target price for the company.
-Royal Bank of Canada set a $48.26 price objective on Tabula Rasa HealthCare in a report on Monday, July 12th.
-Zacks Investment Research cut Tabula Rasa HealthCare from a “hold” rating to a “sell” rating in a research note on Tuesday, August 10th.
-SVB Leerink lifted their price objective on Tabula Rasa HealthCare from $43.00 to $49.00 and gave the stock a “market perform” rating in a research report on Monday, May 10th.
-Finally, Piper Sandler raised their target price on shares of Tabula Rasa HealthCare from $41.00 to $45.00 and gave the company a “neutral” rating in a research note on Friday, May 7th.
-One investment analyst has rated the stock with a sell rating, five have issued a hold rating and three have given a buy rating to the company.
-The company currently has an average rating of “Hold” and an average target price of $47.81.

-Several hedge funds have recently made changes to their positions in TRHC.
-Eaton Vance Management acquired a new position in Tabula Rasa HealthCare during the first quarter worth $31,000.
-PNC Financial Services Group Inc. raised its stake in shares of Tabula Rasa HealthCare by 54.2% during the 2nd quarter.
-PNC Financial Services Group Inc. now owns 1,315 shares of the company’s stock worth $66,000 after purchasing an additional 462 shares in the last quarter.
-Nisa Investment Advisors LLC acquired a new stake in shares of Tabula Rasa HealthCare in the 2nd quarter valued at approximately $85,000.
-Alpha Paradigm Partners LLC bought a new position in shares of Tabula Rasa HealthCare in the first quarter valued at $134,000.
-Finally, Mutual of America Capital Management LLC raised its position in Tabula Rasa HealthCare by 11.7% during the first quarter.
-Mutual of America Capital Management LLC now owns 3,000 shares of the company’s stock worth $138,000 after acquiring an additional 314 shares in the last quarter.
-79.96% of the stock is currently owned by institutional investors and hedge funds.
+Tabula Rasa HealthCare (NASDAQ:TRHC) last issued its quarterly earnings data on Thursday, August 5th.
+The company reported ($0.54) earnings per share for the quarter, missing the Zacks’ consensus estimate of ($0.35) by ($0.19).
+Tabula Rasa HealthCare had a negative return on equity of 34.79% and a negative net margin of 30.27%.
+The business had revenue of $82.31 million for the quarter, compared to analysts’ expectations of $81.49 million.

 Tabula Rasa HealthCare Company Profile